matiaslindgren/c-stuff/README.md

 # c-stuff

 Useless library/toolkit/scribble that reimplements solved problems for the sake of learning.
-Contains mostly solutions to the programming challenges suggested by Jens Gustedt in [Modern C](https://gustedt.gitlabpages.inria.fr/modern-c/).
+Contains mostly over-engineered solutions to the programming challenges suggested by Jens Gustedt in [Modern C](https://gustedt.gitlabpages.inria.fr/modern-c/).

 ## `src/tools`